DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 |236|250|15|Alphanum.|Internal Adjustment Code|Identifies the grouping code of the settings. (only new concept).|

 * **(*)** Only 2 decimal places should be considered, with no commas, periods, or any other characters.

+### Record 5 - Prepayment Operation

+It displays the prepayment conducted at Cielo / Alelo or assignment of receivables (only for the Bradesco) on the day that precedes the generation of the file.

+(*) Only 3 decimal places should be considered, with no commas, periods, or any other characters.